Gene Saks: Early life

 Saks was born in New York City, the son of Beatrix (née Lewkowitz) and Morris J. Saks.
 Saks first became involved in theater as a student at Hackensack High School.
 He studied at Cornell University.
-Upon graduation, he served in the United States Navy during World War II, taking part in the Normandy landings.
+Upon graduation, he served in the U.S. Navy during World War II, taking part in the Normandy landings.
 He also trained for acting at the Dramatic Workshop of The New School in New York with the German director Erwin Piscator and helped start a theater cooperative at the Cherry Lane Theater and appeared in a number of productions as Off Broadway blossomed.

 Career

-Saks made his acting debut on Broadway in South Pacific in 1949.
-On stage he also appeared in e. e. cummings's Him, A Shot in the Dark, The Tenth Man and A Thousand Clowns, in the role of Leo "Chuckles The Chipmunk" Herman, which he reprised in the film version.
+Saks appeared Off-Broadway in The Bourgeois Gentleman in 1949 and in the City Center's May 1955 two-week revival of South Pacific.
+On stage he also appeared in E. E. Cummings's Him, A Shot in the Dark, The Tenth Man and A Thousand Clowns, in the role of Leo "Chuckles The Chipmunk" Herman, which he reprised in the film version.
 He portrayed Jack Lemmon's brother in the screen adaptation of Simon's The Prisoner of Second Avenue, and also appeared in Nobody's Fool starring Paul Newman.

 Saks shared a long-term professional association with playwright/comedy writer Neil Simon, directing Simon's plays Biloxi Blues, Brighton Beach Memoirs, Jake's Women, Rumors, Lost in Yonkers, Broadway Bound, The Odd Couple (1985 revival with female cast) and California Suite.
 His additional Broadway credits included Enter Laughing; Half a Sixpence; Nobody Loves an Albatross; Mame; I Love My Wife; Same Time, Next Year and Rags.

 Among Saks's film directing credits were Barefoot in the Park, The Odd Couple, Cactus Flower (which won Goldie Hawn the Academy Award for Best Supporting Actress), Last of the Red Hot Lovers, Mame, Brighton Beach Memoirs, A Fine Romance, and the 1995 television production of Bye Bye Birdie.